sanjaygeda/sanjaygeda.github.io/README.md

-### Welcome, You are visiting Sanjay kumar profile.
+### Welcome, You are visiting Sanjay geda profile.

 You will get some idea about me and my thoughts: